 CELL TRANSPLANT WITH AUTOIMMUNE PROTECTION

-- Orgenisis has developed a process to convert a patient’s liver cells into insulin-producing cells.
-Two clinical trials are scheduled to be performed in Germany and Belgium starting in 2017.
+- Orgenesis has developed a process to convert a patient’s liver cells into insulin-producing cells.
+Two clinical trials are scheduled to start in Germany and Belgium in 2018.

-- Sernova is developing an encapsulation “pouch” the size of a credit card and containing donor islets.
-The company terminated a Phase I/II trial earlier this year.
+- Sernova is developing an encapsulation “pouch” the size of a credit card.
+The company is currently testing its device with immunosuppression.

 IMMUNE SYSTEM MODIFICATION